Skip to content

-Spellings will be set online from the Friday but will be introduced to children on a Monday.
-Spelling test will be on Friday.
+Spellings: These will be set online from the Friday before they are introduced.
+They will be introduced on a Monday and the children’s spelling test will be on Friday.
 Please encourage your children to use Spelling Shed to practise.

 Home Reading Planners will be collected in on a Friday.
-The expectation for Year 6 is that children read 5 times per week and that parents/carers sign the entry.
+The expectation for Year 6 is that children read 5 times per week, for 5-10 minutes, and that parents/carers sign the entry.

 PE: Children to come to school in their P.E kits on their designated days.
-Please ensure that your child comes appropriately dressed following school PE dress code.
-Year 6 P.E days are Wednesday and Friday.
+Wednesday will be outdoor PE and Thursday will be indoor PE.
+Please ensure that your child comes appropriately dressed following school PE dress code.'

 Details of the Year 6 learning journey can be found here: